-Task 4: Watershed Survey
+Task 4: Watershed Survey (see also 11.
+Survey Methods, below)

-Sites are documented by completing standard forms, taking digital photos, recording the Global Positioning System (GPS) coordinates and marking the site location on maps.
-Survey teams should make sure they visit all developed areas in the assigned sector.
+Sites are documented by completing standard forms (either on paper or with a digital version of the survey form created using ESRI Survey123 or similar software), taking digital photos, and recording the Global Positioning System (GPS) coordinates.
+Survey teams should make sure they visit all developed areas in the assigned sector; if any areas are omitted intentionally (for example because a homeowner did not grant permission to enter a property), it must be noted in the survey documentation.
 Ideally, surveys will be completed within one month of the survey training date.
-Completed forms should be reviewed for completeness and returned to the project manager.
+Completed forms should be reviewed for completeness and submitted to the project manager.

-Task 5: Survey Finalization and Quality Control

-Immediately after the survey is finished, all data is reviewed by the technical team leader to be sure the survey forms are properly completed and all survey sectors have been completely covered.
-Sites that were completed by volunteers only (without a technical team leader) are followed up by the project manager and/or technical team members.
-This allows for both checking accuracy of documented sites and looking for additional undocumented sites.
-After each site is checked, technical staff initial and date the shaded area at the top of each field sheet (lake forms) or note it on the fieldsheet (stream surveys) to indicate that the site has been checked by technical staff.
+Task 5: Survey Finalization and Quality Control (see also 14.
+Quality Control, below) Immediately after the survey is finished, all data are reviewed by the technical team leader to be sure the survey forms are properly completed and all survey sectors have been completely covered.
+If questions arise, the team leader will contact volunteers as soon as possible for resolution.
+Sites that were completed by volunteers only (without a technical team leader) are followed up on by the project manager and/or technical team members as soon as possible.
+This allows for both checking the accuracy of documented sites and looking for additional undocumented sites.
+After each site is checked, technical staff initial and date the shaded area at the top of each field sheet (paper lake forms) or note it on the field sheet (stream surveys) to indicate that the site has been checked by technical staff.

 The technical advisor (or sometimes a volunteer Data Coordinator) then enters selected data from each survey form into an Excel spreadsheet.
-The resulting spreadsheet is then double-checked to make sure it matches original field sheet.
-After GIS maps are created, the sites locations are cross-checked with the location described on the field sheet and marked on the field maps.
+The resulting spreadsheet is then double-checked to make sure it matches the original field sheet.
+If using digital forms, the data are downloaded into Excel, checked for completeness, and columns and rows are edited for clarity as needed.
+After GIS maps are created, the site locations are cross-checked with the location described on the field sheet.
 Spreadsheets and maps are considered final after review by the project manager.

-Task 6: Data Interpretation
+Task 6: Data Interpretation (see also 19.
+Data Management, below)

-The survey data is analyzed to determine key findings such as the predominant land uses associated with NPS problems, the impacts of the identified sites and the cost to fix the problems.
-Graphics and/or tables are typically created to depict the breakdown of problems sites by land use, impact and cost to fix.
+The survey data are analyzed to determine key findings such as the predominant land uses associated with NPS problems, the impacts of the identified sites and the approximate cost to fix the problems.
+Graphics and/or tables are typically created to depict the breakdown of problem sites by land use, impact and cost to fix.
 These summary graphs and tables are checked to make sure that data match the spreadsheet information.
 The technical team prepares a preliminary report of findings that is shared with the steering committee and stakeholders.

-Task 7: Final Report Preparation
+Task 7: Final Report Preparation (see also 19.
+Data Management, below)

 The project manager, with assistance from the technical team, prepares a final report.
 The survey report includes a watershed overview, description of survey methods and limitations, results, GIS maps, site list, data analysis and general recommendations for the watershed.
-Members of the steering committee, technical team and volunteer surveyors review the report and provide feedback.
+Members of the steering committee and technical team review the report and provide feedback.
 The survey report is then printed and shared with town officials and watershed residents.
 Survey findings are also publicized through local press, mailings, partners' websites and other avenues.

-Data Quality Objectives1
+7. Data Quality Objectives